Discover more from Alex Ewerlöf Notes

 There are two types of Service Level Indicators based on the definition of what good looks like:

-Time based: aims to maximize good time
+Time based: measures good time (uptime)

 This article talks about these two types of SLI with some examples and when to use which.